 The Cambodian offshore area is divided into six offshore blocks (A to F) with Block D covering an area of 5,507 square kilometres.
 Block D borders Blocks A, C, E and F, and the Cambodia-Thailand joint development area.
 In Block A to the southwest (operated by ChevronTexaco), there have been a number of oil and gas discoveries to date.
-A regional location map for the block is presented in Figure 3 and a schematic map of the area showing the location of the offshore Cambodian blocks is presented in Figure 4.
+A schematic map of the area showing the location of the offshore Cambodian blocks is presented in Figure 3.